Bill Breckinridge

 William Robertson Breckinridge (October 16, 1907 – August 23, 1958) was a pitcher in Major League Baseball.
 He played three games for the Philadelphia Athletics in 1929.
 He later practiced law in Tulsa, Oklahoma.

 Personal life

 Breckinridge was the son-in-law of oil entrepreneur Waite Phillips, marrying his daughter Helen Jane Phillips on December 22, 1932, in Benton, Arkansas.
-The couple had two sons, Phillips and Peyton Anthony; Peyton was elected an Oklahoma legislator in 1968, serving the 38th house district in the 32nd Oklahoma Legislature, and then 8 years as a state senator.
+The couple had two sons, Phillips and Peyton Anthony.

+Both his sons also became attorneys.
+His son Phillips worked as a federal prosecutor before his election as a Tulsa County judge in 1968.
+His son Peyton was elected an Oklahoma legislator in 1968, serving the 38th house district in the 32nd Oklahoma Legislature, and then 8 years as a state senator.
 His grandson, Phillips' son Flint, served the 78th house district in the 43rd and 44th Oklahoma legislatures.